• Request Info

 Undergraduate Certificates

-The Baker School’s Undergraduate Certificates will be available as add-on or stand-alone credentials for currently enrolled students, pending SACSOC approval.
+The Baker School’s Undergraduate Certificates will be available as add-on or stand-alone credentials for currently enrolled students, pending SACSCOC approval.
 Certificates consists of 12 credit hours of course work.

 Admissions Process